python128/python128.github.io/questions/test.md

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 #### Q1.
 A metal ring of mass M and radius R is set rotating about an exis going through the diameter.
 The experiment is conducted in space at an infinite distance.
-Its angualar velocity is $\omega$.
-Find tension as a function on angle $\theta$ from horizontal.
+Its angualar velocity is $$\omega$$.
+Find tension as a function on angle $$\theta$$ from horizontal.
 Solution:
 Let tension be T.
 Free Body diagram for elementary section of ring.